-Jesus bears witness to this original intent when he was questioned about divorce laws in the time of Moses (Matthew 19:3-9).
-Jesus protested divorce because of the
+Jesus bears witness to this original intent when he was questioned about divorce laws in the time

-BAPTIST IDENTITY ...
+BAPTIST IDENTITY...
 STANDS AS WITNESS TO THE APPROPRIATENESS OF WOMEN SERVING IN EVERY AVENUE OF MINISTRY.

 The amazing thing is that such views remain in the consciousness of persons who regard themselves as "Bible-believing" Christians.